-Bryce Fiedler – Policy Analyst
+Bryce Fiedler – Senior Policy Analyst

-Lindsay Elliott – Project Manager
+Lindsay Elliott – Administrative Director

 Lindsay Elliott joined the South Carolina Policy Council in October of 2008.
 She is responsible for coordinating all speaking requests, working with vendors, managing internal office affairs and maintaining the day-to-day schedule for the President.
 Prior to joining the Policy Council, Lindsay was a recruiting assistant in the private sector.
 She worked alongside account managers and recruiters as the link for all internal and external communications.
 She also coordinated company events and acted as the liaison to more than 100 consultants.
 Lindsay received her Bachelor of Arts in Public Relations from the University of South Carolina in 2005.